 Kyle offers up his SDR interview process, “After the phone screen, I send any strong SDR candidates an email requesting they prepare a prospecting plan for me.
 Then, if the SDR candidate performs well on both the phone interview and written exercise, it’s time to move to the in-person interview.”

 But don’t keep a great potential SDR waiting around.
 James shares, “Keep your interview process concise and varied to ensure you don’t miss out on the best quality candidates.”

 Also, use team learnings to ensure your new hire will amplify your current SDRs’ best attributes.
 James continues, “Ensure you have a framework in place before hiring that’s based on attributes of your top performers.”
 To help create more replicable best practices across your SDR team, an all-in-one sales engagement platform can help.

-Making a candidate nervous won’t help you or the potential newbie figure out if it’s going to be a good fit.
+Making a candidate nervous won’t help you or them figure out if it’s going to be a good fit.

 Mariona shares, “If I create a comfortable interview situation, candidates can relax.
 And it’s more likely that I get to know all parts of them.
-Even if I hear something about them that doesn’t quite click with what I was looking for in that position, I will encourage them to continue talking by continuing to generate a relaxed atmosphere.”
+So even if I hear something from them that doesn’t quite click with what I was looking for in that position, I will encourage them to continue talking by continuing to generate a relaxed atmosphere.”